weaversa/cryptol-course/labs/Language/Basics.md

-# Preface
+# Introduction

+This lab will provide a mostly comprehensive overview of those components of the Cryptol language needed to complete this course.

+## Prerequisites

+Before working through this lab, you'll need
+  * Cryptol to be installed,
+  * this module to load successfully, and
+  * an editor for completing the exercises in this file.

+## Skills You'll Learn

+By the end of this lab you will have a pretty good understanding of Cryptol's language constructs.
+At least good enough that you can come back here for reference as you work through the labs.

+Specifically, you'll also gain experience with
+  * ??? <See experience.txt>

+## Load This Module

-This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document, that is, it can be loaded directly into the Cryptol interpreter.
+This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document --- that is, it can be loaded directly into the Cryptol interpreter.
 Load this module from within the Cryptol interpreter running in the `cryptol-course` directory with: